CloudStar2077/baby-tools-shop/README.md

 pip freeze -> requirements.txt #prints the output of all dependencies directly into the requirements.txt
 ```
-To make the environment reproducible, the dependencies are listed in the `requirements.txt`.
 The `Dockerfile` describes the predefined docker image like a building plan for the container to start it within seconds without
 doing any configurations.
-This begins with the first line in the Dockerfile which pulls the base image for the Container
+This begins with the first line in the Dockerfile which pulls the base image for the Container, a lighweight linux operating system and python3.